top of page

 Vatnaverur Íslands_Icelandic watercreatures_Dalrun Kaldakvisl Eygerdardottir.png

 In 2025, the organization will focus on teaching schoolchildren about the biology, ecology, and history of Greenland sharks and the wild salmon through a program called Fish in the Classroom.
-During these interactive sessions, children will learn about the biology and ecology of these fascinating species, alongside insights into how humans have interacted with them throughout centuries of Icelandic settlement.
+During these interactive sessions, children will learn about the biology and ecology of these fascinating species, as well as insights into how humans have interacted with them throughout centuries of Icelandic settlement.
 This project aims to provide students with a well-rounded understanding of these remarkable creatures and to foster greater knowledge, interest, and empathy towards these unique aquatic creatures of Iceland.

-Founder and executive, Dalrún Kaldakvísl, nature historian
+Founder and executive, KALDA / dr. Dalrún Kaldakvísl, animal historian

 Co-director, Jóhannes Sturlaugsson, biologist